Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: IV. Anomalous spectral shift in two examples

 Here, in line with Hans Bethe's approach \cite{bethe1947electromagnetic}, we have regularized the non-relativistic theory by selecting $\hbar \omega_{\text{min}}=\hbar c \pi/a_0$ (where $a_0$ represents the Bohr radius) as the smallest energy scale and $\hbar \omega_{\text{max}}=mc^2$ as the largest energy scale.
-We remark that the derivation of the Lamb shift closely resembles Theodore A. Welton's approach in the weak-coupling limit \cite{welton1948some}.
+We remark that the derivation of the Lamb shift closely resembles Theodore A. Welton's approach in the weak-coupling limit \cite{welton1948some}. { Note that when expanding the modified potential in terms of $\xi$, an additional contribution proportional to $(\xi \vec{\pi}\cdot \nabla V)^2$ also arises, contributing to the traditional Lamb shift.
+However, since this term is proportional to $V^2$ and thus scales as $\alpha^2$, it represents a higher-order correction to the Lamb shift.}

 Next, we consider the spectral shift of a two-dimensional (2D) harmonic oscillators governed by the Hamiltonian $\hat H=\frac{p_x^2+p_y^2}{2m}+\frac{m}{2}\omega^2\left(x^2+y^2\right)$.
 This Hamiltonian exhibits rotational symmetry and commutes with the angular momentum operator along the z-axis, $\hat L_z$.
 By introducing the annihilation operator $\hat a_{R(L)}=\left[\sqrt{\frac{m\omega}{\hbar}} (x\pm i y)+i\frac{p_x\pm p_y}{\sqrt{m\hbar\omega}}\right]/2$, one can rewrite the Hamiltonian and angular momentum operator in terms of number operators $\hat n_{L(R)}=\hat a_{R(L)}^\dagger \hat a_{R(L)}$: